-Capacity Technical Assistance: We provide comprehensive, specialized consultation, assistance, and training to coalitions, Family Violence Prevention and Services Act (FVPSA) state administrators, and local programs to best address survivors' needs.
-(NNEDV.org/Coalitions)
+Capacity Technical Assistance (NNEDV.org/Coalitions): We provide comprehensive, specialized consultation, assistance, and training to coalitions, Family Violence Prevention and Services Act (FVPSA) state administrators, and local programs to best address survivors' needs.

-Domestic Violence Counts: Since 2006, we've conducted an annual, unduplicated count of adults and children seeking services from U.S. domestic violence programs during a single 24-hour period.
+Domestic Violence Counts (NNEDV.org/DVCounts): Since 2006, we've conducted an annual, unduplicated count of adults and children seeking services from U.S. domestic violence programs during a single 24-hour period.
 The Domestic Violence Counts Report informs local and national policy decisions by providing a snapshot of the services people received, requested, and were turned away from due to lack of resources.
-(NNEDV.org/DVCounts)

-Economic Justice: We strengthen advocates' financial expertise to help domestic violence survivors move from short-term safety to long-term security, and to an economically sustainable, independent life.
-Through our Independence Project, we provide credit-building micro-loans to survivors of financial abuse.
-(NNEDV.org/EJ)
+Economic Justice (NNEDV.org/EJ): We strengthen advocates' financial expertise to help domestic violence survivors move from short-term safety to long-term security.
+Through our Independence Program, we provide credit-building microloans to survivors of financial abuse.

-Housing: Domestic violence is a leading cause of homelessness among women and children.
+Housing (NNEDV.org/Housing): Domestic violence is a leading cause of homelessness among women and children.
 We support transitional housing programs across the country, provide training and program development, and advocate for improved housing-related policies.
 We also work with national and federal agency partners to increase awareness, services, and accessibility for survivors.
-(NNEDV.org/Housing)

-Positively Safe: We address the intersection of domestic violence and HIV/AIDS by developing and providing toolkits, training, and technical assistance to national, state, and local organizations working to address the unique challenges and barriers faced by domestic violence survivors living with, and at risk for, HIV/AIDS.
-(NNEDV.org/PositivelySafe)
+Positively Safe (NNEDV.org/PositivelySafe): We address the intersection of domestic violence and HIV/AIDS by developing and providing toolkits, training, and technical assistance to national, state, and local organizations working to address the unique challenges and barriers faced by domestic violence survivors living with and at risk for HIV/AIDS.

-Public Policy: We put domestic violence at the forefront of the national agenda and amplify the voices of survivors, advocates, programs, and coalitions on Capitol Hill and with the Administration.
-We work closely with our members to understand the ongoing and emerging needs of domestic violence victims and advocacy programs while working to ensure those needs are heard and understood by policymakers at the national level.
-(NNEDV.org/Policy)
+Public Policy (NNEDV.org/Policy): We put domestic violence at the forefront of the national agenda and amplify the voices of survivors, advocates, programs, and coalitions on Capitol Hill and with the Administration.
+We work closely with our members to understand the ongoing and emerging needs of domestic violence victims and advocacy programs and to ensure those needs are heard and understood by policymakers at the national level.

-Safety Net: We focus on the intersection of technology, privacy, confidentiality, and innovation, as it relates to safety and abuse by advocating for policies, educating and training advocates and professionals in the justice system, and working with communities, agencies, and technology companies to respond to technology abuse, support survivors in their use of tech, and harness tech to improve services.
-(TechSafety.org)
+Safety Net (TechSafety.org): We focus on the intersection of technology, privacy, confidentiality, and innovation by educating and training advocates and professionals in the justice system and by working with communities, agencies, and technology companies to respond to tech abuse, support survivors in their use of tech, and harness tech to improve services.

-WomensLaw: We provide free, individualized, and confidential legal information and support in both English and Spanish for survivors, their advocates, and their loved ones through the WomensLaw Email Hotline and state-specific, plain-language legal information and resources on WomensLaw.org.
-(WomensLaw.org)
+WomensLaw (WomensLaw.org): We provide free, individualized, and confidential legal information and support in both English and Spanish for survivors, their advocates, and their loved ones through the WomensLaw Email Hotline and state- and territory-specific, plain-language legal information and resources on WomensLaw.org.